sgreene8/FRIES/README.md

 ## Acknowledgments

 This work was supported by startup funding provided by the University of Chicago and the Flatiron Institute, a division of the Simons Foundation.
-Additional funding was provided by the Molecular Software Sciences Institute (MolSSI) through a software "seed" fellowship, the Advanced Scientific Computing Research program through award DE-SC0014205, NSF RTG awards 1547396 and 1646339, and a MacCracken Fellowship from New York University.
+Additional funding was provided by the Molecular Software Sciences Institute (MolSSI) under U.S. National Science Foundation grant ACI-1547580 through a software "seed" fellowship, the Advanced Scientific Computing Research program through award DE-SC0014205, NSF RTG awards 1547396 and 1646339, and a MacCracken Fellowship from New York University.